ericmariot/aya/README.md

 Current: 13.9°C
 ```

-#### To get the weather information for a specified city, use the weather command:
+#### To get the current weather information for a specified city, use the weather command:
 ```sh
 $ aya weather [city_name]
 ```